-For readers familiar with my origin story, you are aware of my disability insurance debacle.
+For readers familiar with my origin story, you are aware of my physician disability insurance debacle.
 In short, I cannot get personal disability insurance to this day because an insurance agent had me apply for disability insurance as a medical student when I had no business applying.
 This has the potential to be a catastrophic mistake in the future should I become disabled.
 For this reason, I am passionate about teaching about disability insurance for doctors.
 In this post, we will go through ten of the most common questions about disability insurance that I get from readers.

-I’ve partnered with Matthew Wiggins from Pattern with the following informational video that serves as a great primer on disability insurance.
+I’ve partnered with Matthew Wiggins from Pattern with the following informational video that serves as a great primer on physician disability insurance.
 Consider using Pattern as one of the three insurance agents you use (as outlined below) to get quotes for your disability and life insurance needs, and you’ll help support the charitable mission of this site.

 The short answer is that you need to buy disability insurance from an independent agent who has experience working with physicians.
 I maintain a list of the top insurance agents for physicians.
 Given my experience above, it is important to me that this list is trustworthy.